zhangisaac/workflow-bpmn-service/README.md

 ## Notes & Future Improvements

 - Token refresh/blacklisting is not implemented; login again once tokens expire.
+- JWT authentication with refresh tokens and blacklist is implemented:
+  - POST /api/auth/login → returns accessToken (default 120m) and refreshToken (default 7d)
+  - POST /api/auth/refresh → returns new accessToken using refreshToken
+  - POST /api/auth/logout → blacklists access token and revokes refresh token
+  - Configure in backend/src/main/resources/application.yml under `jwt.*`
+  - Timestamps are stored as UTC Instants; convert to local time only for display
 - Flowable identity data is derived from the in-memory user repository at startup.
 Extend the repository for persistence if needed.
 - Add automated tests (unit/integration) around workflow orchestration and security for production readiness.